marcua/qurk_experiments/blogpost.md

 As crowd research matures, it will be important for us to ask what reproducibility means to our community.
 The answer will look pretty different from that of other areas of computer science.
 What are your thoughts?

-*Thank you to Peter Baiis and Michael Bernstein for providing feedback on drafts of this piece, and to my coauthors for helping get our work to a reproducible state.*
+*Thank you to Peter Bailis and Michael Bernstein for providing feedback on drafts of this piece, and to my coauthors for helping get our work to a reproducible state.*